-Why Life Skills Are Important
+Why Life Skills Training is Important

 According to the American Journal of Epidemiology, 27 percent of the people who start taking drugs die within 20 years.
 Life skills are essential for maintaining sobriety as well as improving one’s quality of life.
 These skills include such things as: